Vive le Québec libre: Reaction

+Aftermath

+The French president's trip and speech triggered an unprecedented Franco-Canadian crisis.
+The federal Canadian government accused the French president of interfering in its internal affairs.
+Relations between the two countries would not improve until after de Gaulle's resignation in 1969.

-In 1969, de Gaulle visited Brittany, during which, in Quimper, he declaimed a poem written by his uncle (also called Charles de Gaulle) in the Breton language, expressing devotion to Breton culture.
-The speech, well received by the crowd, followed a series of crackdowns on Breton nationalism.
-He was accused of double standards for, on the one hand demanding a free Quebec, while on the other oppressing the movement in Brittany.
-During this Quimper speech, he replied to this criticism that Brittany was free and had been freed by Bretons and other French forces during the Liberation, reminding them that the Resistance was more intense in Brittany than in any other part of France, and that many Bretons had joined the Free French Forces.
+In February 1969, de Gaulle visited Brittany, during which, in Quimper, he declaimed a stanza of a poem written by his uncle (also called Charles de Gaulle) in the Breton language, expressing devotion to Breton culture.
+The speech followed a series of crackdowns on Breton nationalism and de Gaulle had been accused of double standards for, on the one hand, demanding a free Quebec, while on the other oppressing the liberation movement in Brittany.
+During this Quimper speech, he responded to this accusation by telling his listeners that Brittany was free and had been freed by Bretons and other French forces during the Liberation.

+Legacy

+A statue of de Gaulle was unveiled in Quebec in July 1997, on the thirtieth anniversary of his visit.
+On its plinth is an inscription extracted from a speech he delivered at an official dinner the evening before his appearance on the balcony for the Montreal City Hall: